Finding the Best Bank Without ATM Fees

 Best Online Bank: Radius Bank

-The 0.85% APY paired with the Radius Hybrid account is significantly above the U.S. average for a checking account.
-So although it’s not at the same level as the two accounts above, it holds a much higher yield than most of its peers.
-You need to deposit at least $10 to open this account, though there are no monthly fees.
+Once you have a balance of $2,500 or more, the APY is significantly higher than the average for a checking account in the U.S. So although it’s not at the same level as the two accounts above, it holds a much higher yield than most of its peers.
+You need to deposit at least $100 to open this account, though there are no monthly fees.

 To cover yourself for any instances of overdraft, it would be wise to do a lot of your other banking with Radius too.
 For example, you can utilize a savings account, money market account (MMA) or line of credit to absorb any overdrafts you might make.
 Account holders are able to transfer money to and from their account for free, even if it’s not with another Radius account. eStatements and mobile check deposit are also included as free features of this account.